MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SuggestedBoards.md

 | [Toradex Colibri T30](https://www.toradex.com/windows-iot-starter-kit) | [Nvidia Tegra 3](http://www.nvidia.com/object/tegra-3-processor.html) |[Get started tutorial](http://developer.toradex.com/knowledge-base/flashing-windows-10-iot-core) | [Email](mailto:support.arm@toradex.com) |

 ## Retired Devices
-There are several boards that are no longer supported on Windows IoT Core.
-If you see any boards you might use on this list, please provide us feedback and comment below for questions or concerns.
+This is a list of boards that we no longer provide an FFU for, though the hardware will still work with IoT Core and the SoCs on these boards are still supported.
+For any questions or concerns, please open an issue on GitHub.

 * Intel Joule